 • Gain tools and resources to initiate and build social justice in our community.

 Social Action continues to provide food to The Palms.
-We came up with an idea to prepare individual portions.
+We are now serving hot food from crockpots in person.
 Social Action Committee meets periodically to plan the next Palms dinner.
 If you are interested in helping in any way, please contact Lyla.